Niklas-Maderbacher/LOOP-Docker/deployment.md

 One way to do it could be to add each environment variable to your CI/CD system, and updating the `docker-compose.yml` file to read that specific env var instead of reading the `.env` file.

+## Adminer

+Login credentials:

+- Server: **db!!!!** not localhost as stated in .env file.
+The server is mapped from localhost to db!!
+- Username: POSTGRES_USER located in .env file
+- Password: POSTGRES_PASSWORD located in .env file
+- Database: POSTGRES_DB located in .env file

 ## URLs

 The production or staging URLs would use these same paths, but with your own domain.